Trailiva/Trailiva-backend/README.md

 - Springboot (Framework used to develop the APIs)
 - Postgresql (Database for datastorage)
 - Sendgrid (SMTP server for mail sending)
-- Cloudinary (File server for user pictures and videos)
+- Cloudinary (File server for User pictures and videos)
 - Jwt (Library for authentication)
 - Heroku (Hosting service)